freeflyhm/testnode/README.md

-043:30 red dragon 30 earned 10 elements for his headquarter 043:30 red ninja 29 earned 10 elements for his headquarter 043:30 blue ninja 43 earned 20 elements for his headquarter 043:35 blue ninja 43 shot and killed red lion 27 043:38 blue dragon 37 used a bomb and killed red lion 32 043:40 red wolf 28 attacked blue lion 41 in city 17 with 26 elements and force 30
-043:40 blue lion 41 was killed in city 17
+043:30 red dragon 30 earned 10 elements for his headquarter 043:30 red ninja 29 earned 10 elements for his headquarter 043:30 blue ninja 43 earned 20 elements for his headquarter 043:35 blue ninja 43 shot and killed red lion 27043:38 blue dragon 37 used a bomb and killed red lion 32 043:40 red wolf 28 attacked blue lion 41 in city 17 with 26 elements and force 30 043:40 blue lion 41 was killed in city 17
-043:40 red wolf 28 earned 10 elements for his headquarter 043:40 blue dragon 42 yelled in city 18
-043:40 blue dragon 42 earned 10 elements for his headquarter 043:40 blue iceman 44 attacked red dragon 25 in city 20 with 30 elements and force 20
+043:40 red wolf 28 earned 10 elements for his headquarter 043:40 blue dragon 42 earned 10 elements for his headquarter 043:40 blue iceman 44 attacked red dragon 25 in city 20 with 30 elements and force 20
 043:40 red dragon 25 fought back against blue iceman 44 in city 20